andymass/vim-matchup/README.md

 #### (c.2) highlight _all_ matches

-To disable match highlighting, `let g:matchup_matchparen_enabled = 0`.
+To disable match highlighting at startup, use
+`let g:matchup_matchparen_enabled = 0`
+in your vimrc.
-If this option is set before the plugin is loaded, it will not disable the built-in matchparen plugin.
-See [here](#module-matchparen) for other related options.
+See [here](#module-matchparen) for more information and related options.

 #### (c.3) display matches off screen